You’ve all heard it, folks.

 We’ll see how this plays out in the weeks ahead.
 I’d be surprised if the Senate could put the confirmation process on the fast track, and finish it come Election Day.
 (The election is less than 40 days away, at the time of this writing)

-This blog won’t be written with the template of partisan politics.
-Granted, they inevitably play a role in Supreme Court Justice selection and confirmation hearings.
-They also play a role in predicting how each Justice will vote on particular cases (even though, in theory, that isn’t how supposed to play out).
+They also play a role in predicting how each Justice will vote on particular cases (even though, in theory, that’s not how it’s supposed to play out).